Information:

 Specialty medicines are usually taken by mouth or injected.
 These drugs typically require a higher degree of management from your care team, and they can also come at a higher price.
 Specialty drugs usually aren’t carried by retail pharmacies.
 Instead, they’re often carried by specialty pharmacies or administered in health care settings.

-You can find out which drugs are considered specialty medicines and how they’re covered by
+You can find out which drugs are considered specialty medicines by searching your plan’s formulary (drug list).
+Specialty medicines are indicated directly below the drug’s name.

 Coverage criteria and prior authorization for specialty medicines